 Three-sport star in high school

 While Judge has gained notoriety as a professional baseball player, he was a three-sport star at Linden High School in California, playing baseball, basketball and football.
-Judge set school records for single-season touchdowns and receiving yards as a senior and holds Linden’s record for career receiving TDs.
+In football, Judge set school records for single-season touchdowns and receiving yards as a senior and holds Linden’s record for career receiving TDs.

-Just before first pitch, Judge pops two pieces of Dubble Bubble sugar-free gum into his mouth and will continue to chew those two pieces until he makes an out.
+Just before every game’s first pitch, Judge pops two pieces of Dubble Bubble sugar-free gum into his mouth and will continue to chew those same two pieces until he makes an out.
 It was a tradition he started in college.
 If he goes 3-for-3, for example, he’ll have been chewing the same gum the entire game, which usually lasts about three hours.
 “Hopefully, by the end of the night I have a nasty, old, unflavored piece of gum in my mouth,” he said. “… No, I keep it in there.
 It is lucky.”

 Why he wears No. 99